Tom Kmiec: Early life and education

 Tom Kmiec was born in Gdańsk, Poland.
 His family immigrated to Canada and settled in Quebec.
 Kmiec was raised in Quebec and went through the French education system as part of the Bill 101 reforms.
-He is, hence, fluently bilingual in both of Canada's official languages.
+He is fluently bilingual in both of Canada's official languages.
 In 2005, he moved to Calgary.
-He is raising his three children, Maximillian, Jolie, and Enoch.
+He is raising his three children: Maximillian, Jolie, and Enoch.

 Kmiec graduated from Concordia University in Montreal with a bachelor's degree in Political Science.
 He then received his master's degree in American Government with a concentration in Terrorism and Homeland Security from Regent University in Virginia Beach, Virginia, USA.

 Career

 Kmiec started his career as an intern in the office of then Leader of Her Majesty's Loyal Opposition, Stephen Harper.
 Kmiec has since worked for cabinet ministers federally and provincially in Alberta.

 Prior to being elected as the MP for Calgary Shepard, Kmiec was the manager of policy and research with the Calgary Chamber of Commerce and worked for the Human Resources Institute of Alberta.
 This work received national coverage in the Globe and Mail and Maclean's magazine.

 Kmiec was elected in the 2015 Canadian federal election for the riding of Calgary Shepard.
 Kmiec has served on the Joint Committee for the Scrutiny of Regulations, the Foreign Affairs and International Development Committee, and the Finance Committee.
 The latter two represent the most senior committees in Parliament.

 On September 18, 2017, Kmiec was moved from his role as Deputy Shadow Minister for Foreign Affairs to the Deputy Shadow Minister for Finance.
 In this role, Kmiec was a strong voice for lower taxes, financial responsibility, and housing affordability.

 Kmiec was named deputy critic for foreign affairs for the Conservative Party of Canada on October 16, 2016, in a shadow cabinet shuffle by Interim Conservative Leader Rona Ambrose.

-On December 2nd, 2021, Kmiec was elected as Chair of Public Accounts Committee.
+On December 2, 2021, Kmiec was elected as Chair of Public Accounts Committee.

 Under Candice Bergen, former Interim Conservative Leader (February 2022 – September 2022), Kmiec was named Deputy House Leader, Co-Chair of Question Period Planning and Shadow Minister of Democratic Reform.